mindstorm38/portablemc/README.md

 the `portablemc start [args] [version]` command.
 This command will install every component needed by the version before launching it.
-If you provide no version, the latest release is started, but you can specify a version to launch, or a version alias: `release` or `snapshot` for the latest version of their type.
+If you provide no version, the latest release is started, but you can specify a version to launch, or a version alias: `release` or `snapshot` for the latest version of their type:

 In addition to Mojang's vanilla versions, the launcher natively supports common mod loaders such as **Fabric**, **Forge** and **Quilt**.
 To start such versions, you can